msdirtbag/MicrosoftPurpleTeamToolkit/purpleops-ASE/README.md

-# Azure App Service Caldera Deployment
+# Azure App Service PurpleOps Deployment

-This project deploys a Caldera container on Azure App Service for Breach and Attack Simulation.
+This project deploys a PurpleOps container on Azure App Service for Purple Teaming.

 ## What is MITRE Caldera?